Generate notice, security & risk reports¶

 The open-source risk report (

 _risk-report) is generated by default in every analysis mode (license + vulnerability tally, with response deadlines).
 To skip it, use--no-report.
-For handling each of the five input forms, see the Scenarios guide.
+For handling each of the six input forms, see the Scenarios guide.

 For the full list of artifact kinds, see the artifacts reference; to generate them from a browser, see the web UI.